-At 30 June 2023, the Board of Directors of the Company comprised an Executive Chairman and three non-executive directors:
+At 30 June 2024, the Board of Directors of the Company comprised an Executive Chairman and two non-executive directors: Lee Simpson, BBS, CA, FCG, FGNZ, Executive Chairman

-Lee Simpson, BBS, CA, FCG, FGNZ, Executive Chairman Fred Hutchings BBS, FCA, Deputy Chairman Nelson Speirs, FCA.
+Nelson Speirs, FCA.

 David Speirs

-David Speirs and Fred Hutchings retire by rotation as directors of Speirs Group Limited at the company's Annual Meeting of shareholders scheduled for 20 November 2023.
+Nelson Speirs retires by rotation as a director of Speirs Group Limited at the company's Annual Meeting of shareholders scheduled for 18 November 2024 and being eligible, has offered himself for reappointment.